Taxiwaala: Plot

 The man is a psychology and parapsychology professor.
-Among his subjects is Astral projection, through which a person can separate their soul from their body before death and can also meet the dead.
-One of his students, Sisira Bharadwaj (the young woman from the prologue), lived with her wealthy, asthmatic mother and step-father, Raghuram.
-The night of her birthday, she had a fight with her mother when Raghuram tried to replace Sisira's old car, which was a gift from her late father.
-Later that night, Sisira's mother suddenly began suffocating and couldn't find her inhaler.
-She knocked on her daughter's door, but was ignored.
-Sisira's mother died when she found her, leaving her daughter in grief and depression.
+Among his subjects is astral projection, through which a person can separate their soul from their body before death and can also meet the dead.
+One of his students, Sisira Bharadwaj (the young woman from the prologue), lived with her stepfather, Raghuram, and a wealthy, asthmatic mother.
+The night of her birthday, she fought with her mother when Raghuram tried to replace Sisira's old car, which was a gift from her late father.
+Later that night, Sisira's mother suddenly began suffocating and could not find her inhaler.
+She knocked on her daughter's door but was ignored.
+Sisira's mother died when Sisira found her, leaving the latter in grief and depression.

-Sisira begged her professor to perform an Astral Projection ritual on her so she could see her mother one last time.
-The process was successful and Sisira's spirit ventured into the Astral world.
-She realised that her mother was actually murdered by Raghuram so he could usurp her company and the doctor, Raghuram's friend, poisoned her mother and stole her inhaler.
+Sisira begged her professor to perform an astral projection ritual on her so she could see her mother one last time.
+The process was successful, and Sisira's spirit ventured into the astral world.
+She realized that her mother was actually murdered by Raghuram so he could usurp her company, and the doctor, who was Raghuram's friend, poisoned her mother and stole her inhaler.
 Just then, Raghuram arrived and interrupted the ritual.
 He and the doctor decided to stage Sisira's death as a suicide and captured the professor to kill him later.
 The two were transported in Sisira's old car, which her soul bonded to after being separated from her body.
 Sisira's will had her body donated to science and was kept in a hospital.

-In the present, the professor reveals Sisira can be brought back to life if they retrieve her body.
+In the present, the professor reveals that Sisira can be brought back to life if they retrieve her body.
 Moved by her story, Shiva agrees to help.
-He and his friends break into the hospital and manage to steal Sisira's body, with the help of the security guard turned fakir who had tried to steal their car earlier.
+He and his friends break into the hospital and manage to steal Sisira's body with the help of the fakir-turned-security guard who had tried to steal their car earlier.
 However, Raghuram plans to destroy Sisira's body and comes to the hospital.
 He is almost killed by her spirit, but barely saves himself.
-Shiva beats Raghuram and takes him and Sisira's body to the professor's lab where the car is.
-Raghuram wakes up and tries to kill Shiva but the car stops him and he's burned to death.
+Shiva beats Raghuram and takes him and Sisira's body to the professor's lab, where the car is.
+Raghuram wakes up and tries to kill Shiva, but the car stops him, and he's burned to death.
 Unfortunately, Sisira's body is also destroyed in the fire despite Shiva's efforts.

 Later, Shiva learns from Anusha that his sister-in-law gave birth to a girl who was also stillborn due to a chromosome abnormality.
 At the hospital, Anusha sadly reveals that his sister-in-law will never be able to have a child.
-Everyone goes to the garage and consoles each other.
+Everyone goes to the garage in grief and tries to console each other.
 In the car, Sisira's soul enters the baby girl's body and starts crying, giving both herself and the couple a second chance.
-Shiva, his family, his friends, the professor and Anusha come together and cuddle the baby.
+Shiva, his family, his friends, the professor, and Anusha come together and cuddle the baby.